aslanEO/CSCI4448_group_project/project6/README.md

   After this, audio files will be created as specified in LanguageCreation.py.
 Created data will be stored in *./generatedData/*.

 - Game system:

+  Open *Game_system* with Android Studio.
+Then you can run the Happy Learning game system from there.